 Taran is a freelance costumer and instructor.
 She has been designing and making costumes since her undergraduate days at the University of Michigan.
 She has designed costumes for Penn State University, U of M, The Play Group Theatre, and Broadway Workshop.
 She has created costumes for Mosaic Youth Theatre of Detroit, The Rockettes, Ringling Bros.
 Circus, The Wiz Live, The Lion King, Wicked, Aladdin, and several other Broadway shows and tours.
 This is Taran’s first show with Detroit Public Theatre, and she couldn’t be happier to have worked on such a moving show with such a great team!

-Aaron is a freelance lighting designer based in NYC who spends much of his time designing for and assisting at Spoleto Festival USA, Williamstown Theatre Festival, and IMCD Lighting Inc. Select Off-Broadway credits: Cry Eden, Feeling Blue, The Island Boys, and Sea Legs: A Nautical New Musical.
-B.F.A.
-University of Michigan. www.AaronTacy.com.
+Aaron Tacy is a freelance lighting designer based in NYC who honed his craft at the University of Michigan, Spoleto Festival USA, Williamstown Theatre Festival and IMCD Lighting Inc. He works as an assistant and associate at regional theatres, on international tours, and on Broadway.
+He also works in Fashion, Events, and Architecture.
+Select credits include Off-Broadway: Cry Eden, Feeling Blue, The Island Boys, and Sea Legs: A Nautical New Musical; Regional: Detroit Public Theatre and Really-Really Theatre Group.

-Craig is happy to design for Detroit Public for the first time.
-He has sound designed and composed Smart People, All The Way, Frankenstein, and Disgraced at the Denver Center for the Performing Arts in the past two years.
-His media and sound work has recently been seen and heard at Chautauqua Theater Company, the world famous Apollo Theater, Classical Theater of Harlem, the Royal Family Performing Arts Center, Clarence Brown Theater, New York Fringe Festival, Watertower Theater, Dallas Theater Center, and Pennsylvania Centre Stage.
-This past summer, his sound design and composition from the Denver Center for the Performing Arts production of All The Way was awarded the Silver Medal in Sound Design at the World Stage Design Exhibition in Taipei, Taiwan.
-He previously exhibited his work at World Stage Design Exhibition in Cardiff, Wales, and he won the Gold Medal in Sound Design for Pentecost in 2009 in Seoul, South Korea.
+Curtis is happy to return to the Detroit Public Theatre, where his work was heard previously in Skeleton Crew.
+His recent sound design work has been heard with the Classical Theater of Harlem, People’s Light and Theatre, Clarence Brown Theatre, Actors Theater of Louisville, Denver Center Theatre Company, Seattle Rep, Chautauqua Theater Company, the World Famous Apollo Theater, the Royal Family Performing Arts Center, New York Fringe, Watertower Theater, Dallas Theater Center, and Pennsylvania Centre Stage.
+In 2017, his sound design and composition from the Denver Center production of All The Way was awarded the Silver Medal in Sound Design at the World Stage Design exposition in Taipei, Taiwan.
+He previously exhibited his work at World Stage Design expo in Cardiff, Wales and he won the Gold Medal in Sound Design for Pentecost in 2009 in Seoul, South Korea.
 He is the head of both the undergraduate program in Theater Design & Technology and the Sound Design program at Penn State University.
 His work can be seen and heard at www.curtiscraig.com.